-What if you could narrow down your red light therapy research into three decisions.
-You can quickly become a red light therapy expert by mastering just three things: the condition, the light color, and the device type.
+What if you could narrow down your red light therapy research into three decisions?
+You could quickly become a red light therapy expert by mastering just three things:

 The three questions to answer when buying a light therapy device are: